matthewpipie/BlockScheduleHelper/README.md

 # License
 Copyright (c) 2016 Matthew Giordano
-This program is licensed with the APGLv3 License.
-For more, read the LICENSES file.
+The part of the program that I wrote is licensed with the APGLv3 License.
+For more, read the LICENSES file in the www folder.